June 4, 2025

 Read more: How to start a video podcast in 2023

-Sports made interesting: Secret Base
+Sports made interesting from Secret Base

 Secret Base is a sports channel for fans who want something more than just watching highlights.
 Their series DorkTown “hones in on why sports and sports figures matter in ways that go way beyond boring reasons like winning and losing,” says Michael Luxemburg of Wisecrack.
 It’s a channel that tries to make sports interesting for even those who don’t like sports, whether the content creators are re-examining the steroid-fueled home-run race between Mark McGwire and Sammy Sosa or unpacking the 28-year fight for equal pay in women’s soccer.

-Thoughtful challenge videos: Michelle Khare
+Thoughtful challenge videos from Michelle Khare

 Michelle Khare is a former professional cyclist and is best known for her “Challenge Accepted” series.
 Khare takes the popular YouTube challenge genre of YouTube but instead of chugging milk or eating Tide Pods, Khare throws herself into the world of professional boxing, ice skating, or garbage collection.
 In one video, she attends a firefighting school.
 That culminates in a live-fire training, where students are asked to go into a burning building.